freemocap/documentation/docs/Writerside/topics/getting_started/getting_started_index.md

 Thanks for your interest in using the FreeMoCap software!
-We're excited to have you here, and we're looking forward to seeing what you create with this tool :heart: :skull: :wave:
+We're excited to have you here, and we're looking forward to seeing what you create with this tool ❤️💀✨

 FreeMoCap runs on Windows, Mac (ARM and Intel), and Linux operating systems.